magneticio/vamp.io/content/documentation/installation/v0.9.3/configure-vamp.md

     - /documentation/installation/configure-vamp
 ---

 Vamp configuration is held in a combination of the Vamp `application.conf` and `reference.conf` files following the HOCON file standard ([github.com/typesafehub - config](https://github.com/typesafehub/config)).
-You can override settings in the configuration files using Vamp environment variables or Java/JVM system properties.
+You can override settings in the configuration files using Vamp environment variables or Java/JVM system properties, or update the applied configuration at runtime using a key value store.
 Vamp configuration is built in layers following this order:

-1. `reference.conf` - part of the Vamp code.
+1. reference.conf - part of the Vamp code.
 Contains generic, default settings.
 Not a full configuration.
-2. `application.conf` - adds environment specifics to the generic `reference.conf` defaults.
+2. application.conf - adds environment specifics to the generic reference.conf defaults.
 3. Java system properties - advised for advanced use only.
-4. Environment variables - override all other settings.
+4. Environment variables - overrides settings in reference.conf, application.conf and Java system properties.
+5. Key value store - overrides the applied configuration of Vamp at runtime.
+Note that `http-api` configuration cannot be updated in the key value store.
+If you need to update this, use environment variables.

 ### On this page: